pau1a/Arklowdun/docs/pets/database.md

 ### Purpose

-This document defines the persistent data structures that support the Pets domain.
+This document describes the SQLite structures that back the Pets domain.
+It covers the table layouts, indexes, integrity rules, and validation artefacts that were exercised in Pets PR1.
-It describes the tables, columns, indexes, and constraints that govern pet and pet-medical information inside the Arklowdun SQLite database.
-All Pets data are stored in the same `arklowdun.sqlite3` file as other household-scoped entities and share the same integrity guarantees, PRAGMAs, and write guards.

 ---